Friends Don’t Let Friends Eat Imported Shrimp

 Shrimp Are Powerhouses of Nutrition

 They’re rich in selenium (a trace mineral with cancer prevention properties), mood boosting tryptophan, Vitamins D & B12 plus iron and phosphorous.
-And, they’re oh-so-very-yummy!!!
-Daddypotamus LOVED this spicy, tangy dish so much he actually stopped mid-dinner to take a pic and tweet about it.
+And, they’re oh-so-very-yummy!
+My husband LOVED this spicy, tangy dish so much he actually stopped mid-dinner to take a pic and tweet about it.
 Success!

 - ½ cup coconut oil (melted but not hot)

-- 1 cup finely chopped cilantro (loosely packed)
+- 1 cup cilantro (loosely packed and finely chopped)

 - In a medium mixing bowl, whisk together coconut oil, lime juice, minced garlic and cilantro